hotwax/oms-documentation/user-manuals/business-process-models/orderlifecycle.md

 ## Failed Inventory Allocation

-When inventory is unavailable for orders at any location, the order routing engine relocates them from the `Brokering Queue` to the `Unfillable Parking`.
-During the next brokering run, orders present in the `Unfillable Parking` are given priority for inventory allocation before orders in the brokering queue.
-This ensures that the fulfillment of these orders is prioritized to prevent further delays.
+When inventory is unavailable for orders at any location, the order routing engine moves them from the `Brokering Queue` to the `Unfillable Parking`.
+A dedicated brokering run executes that looks at the orders present in the `Unfillable Parking` and allocates inventory for them.

 ### Auto-Cancellation

-Given that orders in the Unfillable Parking didn't receive inventory during the initial brokering run, there's a possibility that these orders may go unallocated in future brokering runs.
-Therefore, retailers can specify the number of days to automatically cancel orders that could not be allocated.
-Throughout this period, these orders are automatically included in the brokering run and rebrokered so that inventory can be allocated for them.

-In the event an order's auto-cancellation date is reached without successful inventory allocation, it automatically gets canceled.
+**Assigning Auto-Cancel Date**

+A dedicated job in HotWax Commerce assigns an auto-cancellation date on orders present in the `Unfillable Parking`.
+Retailers can configure the number of days after which unfillable orders should be automatically canceled, by default the period is 7-days.

+**Auto-Cancellation of Unfillable Orders**

+A dedicated job checks if the auto-cancellation date has been reached for unfillable orders and automatically cancels them once the date is reached.
 The order status is then automatically updated from <mark style="color:orange;">**“Approved” to “Canceled”**</mark> in HotWax Commerce.

 ### Avoid Auto-Cancellation

-Retailers with prior knowledge of future inventory through their purchase orders can relocate these unfillable orders in bulk from  `Unfillable Parking` to the `Unfillable Hold Parking` using a CSV file.
+Retailers with prior knowledge of future inventory through their purchase orders can move these unfillable orders in bulk from  `Unfillable Parking` to the `Unfillable Hold Parking` using a CSV file.
 This action prevents these orders from being automatically canceled and allows them to be fulfilled in the future.

-When the inventory arrives, retailers can include orders present in the "Unfillable Hold Parking" in their brokering run so that the order routing engine can allocate inventory for them.
+When the inventory arrives, retailers can execute a brokering run that looks at the orders present in the `Unfillable Hold Parking` and allocates inventory for them.

 ## Fulfillment of BOPIS Orders